AGM Belief Revision, Semantically: Characterizations of Total-Preorder-Representability

-As we have shown, regrettably, not every AGM belief revision operator in every Tarskian logic can be described by a total preorder assignment.
+As we showed, not every \sauerwald{base change operator that satisfies satisfy the AGM revision postulates in every base logic can be described by a preorder assignment}.
 Yet, we also saw that, for some logics (like $\mathbb{PL}_n)$, this correspondence does indeed hold.
-Consequently, this section is dedicated to find a characterization of precisely those logics wherein every AGM base change operator is representable by a compatible min-complete faithful preorder assignment.
+In \Cref{sec:enc_operators}, we considered a general approach for obtaining a min-complete (quasi-)faithful preorder assignment for \sauerwald{{\basechange} operators that satisfy the AGM revision postulates} in such base logics.
+This section is dedicated to precisely characterize conditions under which \sauerwald{base change operators that satisfy the AGM revision postulates} are representable by a compatible min-complete (quasi-)faithful preorder assignment.
 The following definition captures the notion of operators that are well-behaved in that sense.

 \begin{definition}[total-preorder-representable] A \basechange\ operator $ \circ $ for some base logic is called \emph{total-preorder-representable} if there is a min-complete quasi-faithful preorder assignment compatible with~$ \circ $. \end{definition}